 - 1 Make sure the systems where you want to upgrade VCS meet the upgrade requirements. - 2 Make sure the pre-upgrade tasks are completed. - 3 Copy the response file to the system where you want to upgrade VCS.

-See "Sample response file for upgrading VCS" on page 219. - 4 Edit the values of the response file variables as necessary.
+See "Sample response file for full upgrade of VCS" on page 219.

 See "Response file variables to upgrade VCS" on page 218.

-- 5 Mount the product disc and navigate to the folder that contains the installation program. - Start the upgrade from the system to which you copied the response file.
-For example: - # ./installer -responsefile /tmp/response\file
+- 5 Mount the product disc and navigate to the folder that contains the installation program. - 6 Start the upgrade from the system to which you copied the response file.
+For example:

+./installer -responsefile /tmp/response_file

-Where /tmp/response\file is the response file's full path name.
+Where /tmp/response_file is the response file's full path name.